MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/monitoring-software-installation-guide.md

 *Example:* bitsadmin /Util /SetIEProxy LOCALSYSTEM AUTOSCRIPT http://contosoproxy.corp.net/proxy.pac ""

-## Enabling TPM Settings
+## Enabling TPM settings
-You may find that the TPM setting on an Intel NUC device is disabled.
-Below are instructions to enable TPM on these devices.
+If TPM setting on an Intel NUC device is disabled,enable TPM on these devices as follows.

-1. Plug in keyboard to NUC device
+1. Plug in the keyboard to a NUC device.
-1. Restart device
+1. Restart device.
-1. Rapidly press **F2** key to display BIOS screen
+1. To display the BIOS screen, rapidly press **F2**.
-1. Select **Advanced** option
+1. Select **Advanced**.
-1. Select **Security** option
+1. Select **Security**.
-1. On the right-hand side under security features, Enable **Intel Platform Trust Technology** option
+1. On the right-hand side beneath Security Features, enable **Intel Platform Trust Technology**.
-1. Press **F10** to save your settings
+1. To save your settings, press **F10**.
-1. Select **Yes** to the confirmation box
+1. In the confirmation box, select **Yes**.

 ## URLs Required for Communication